Cselwood/Cselwood/README.md

     Hello there, I'm Chris! :space_invader:
   </h1>
   <p align="center"><b>Location: London, UK :earth_africa:</b></p>
-  <p>I'm a first-class graduate of Software Engineering  who has worked in various data, software development and managements jobs for over a decade in the *retail*, *construction* and *electric vehicle* industries</p>
+  <p>I'm a first-class graduate of Software Engineering  who has worked in various data, software development and managements jobs for over a decade in the <b>retail, construction and electric vehicle industries</b></p>
-  <p>This September I will be beginning my new journey into my passion; *Cyber Security*, by studying for my MSc.
+  <p>This September I will be beginning my new journey into my passion; <b>Cyber Security</b>, by studying for my MSc.
 I couldn't be more excited to dedicate my time and skills to making the digital world a safer place.</p>
   <p>
     <br/>
-    <br/>:white_circle:    Cyber Security and Ethical Hacking :heart:
+    <br/>:white_circle:    <b>Cyber Security</b> and Ethical Hacking :heart:
     <br/>:white_circle:    Developer & Software Engineer :spider_web:
     <br/>:white_circle:    Data, Engineering and Business :microscope:
     <br/>:white_circle:    Hobbyist Game Dev and Indie Studio founder! :video_game: